A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Preliminaries

 where $\bm\beta^*\in\mathbb R^r$ is the unique solution of the nonlinear system of equation

-\end{theorem} Because ${\cb \bm \Sigma}$ is a diagonal matrix, the computation of $\mrm{prox}_{g}^{{\cb \bm \Sigma}}(\uvx)$ is as simple as the proximal mapping associated with $g$.
-To solve \eqref{eq:WPM:structure:equiv:nonlinearSystems}, we use a semi-smooth Newton method~\cite{qi1999survey}, assuming that $r$ is small.
-In practice, we find that a few iterations are sufficient to obtain an accurate solution.
-In~\Cref{sec:IncrementalWPM:ImpDetails}, we provide more details about our implementation of the semi-smooth Newton method.
+\end{theorem} Since ${\cb \bm \Sigma}$ is a diagonal matrix, computing $\mrm{prox}_{h}^{{\cb \bm \Sigma}}(\uvx)$ is as straightforward as the proximal mapping associated with $h$.
+To solve \eqref{eq:WPM:structure:equiv:nonlinearSystems}, we employ a semi-smooth Newton method~\cite{qi1999survey} because $r$ is small.
+In practice, we find that a few iterations are sufficient to obtain an accurate solution. \Cref{sec:proposed:sub:impDetails} provides more details about the implementation of the semi-smooth Newton method.